Departmental Customized Workshops

 Actively Engaging Students in Engineering Courses*

+Are you noticing lower attendance in your class sessions?
+Are you finding that students are struggling to comprehend concepts?
 In this session, participants will learn about the research-based evidence for the effectiveness of active learning teaching methods.
 Participants will also discuss ways to implement these strategies across multiple modes of instruction.

 Alternative Assessment/Grading